zulip/zulip-mobile/docs/howto/windows-wsl.md

 ## WSL / Ubuntu for Windows
 These instructions are **in beta** -- they haven't been tested by as wide a range of contributors as most of our developer documentation.
-If you're trying them, we would love to hear from you [in #mobile on chat.zulip.org][czo]!
+If you're trying them, we would love to hear from you [in #mobile-dev-help on chat.zulip.org][czo]!

 Again, if you aren't already comfortable with the Linux (or macOS)